-The field north of St Bartholomew's Church (Lat 55° 14'1"N Long 1°32' 8"W) is not subject to planning permission for development, and is not allocated or proposed for development within the local plan.
-It is not currently allocated as a protected open space.
-Similar to proposed Local Green Space 5, it is used agriculturally by tenant farmers.
-It provides an important and valued rural backdrop to the village, with a rich variety of wild life, including the overwintering pink footed geese, pheasants, hares, and deer as well as contributing to dark skies .In addition the field has been planted with an area of wildflowers.
+5.11 The field north of St Bartholomew's Church is used agriculturally by tenant farmers.
+It provides an important and valued rural backdrop to the village, with a rich variety of wildlife, including the overwintering pink footed geese, pheasants, hares and deer, as well as contributing to dark skies.
+In addition, the field has been planted with an area of wildflowers.